-- 5. Children in the care of the local authority are one of the most vulnerable groups in society.
-It is vital that the care we provide to children in care is of the highest standard and that everyone involved in supporting and providing that care is aspirational for all our children. - 6.
-This report aims to assure the Corporate Parenting Board that Hampshire's children in care are well supported, and the needs of our children are known, and plans are reflective of the need to achieve positive outcomes for children and young people. - 7.
-The report will provide the Board with the characteristics of Hampshire's children in care, the age and length of time in care, where children are currently living, the number of children in foster care, residential homes or other settings, the number of unaccompanied asylum-seeking children and placement stability. - 8.
-The report will also provide information about social worker caseloads to reassure the Board that these are manageable and social workers are able to dedicate sufficient time to children, regardless of their level of need. - 9.
+4. Children in the care of the local authority are one of the most vulnerable groups in society.
+It is vital that the care we provide to children in care is of

+- the highest standard and that everyone involved in supporting and providing that care is aspirational for all our children. - 5.
+This report aims to assure the Children & Young People Select Committee that Hampshire's children in care are well supported, and the needs of our children are known, and plans are reflective of the need to achieve positive outcomes for children and young people. - 6.
+The report will provide the Select Committee with the characteristics of Hampshire's children in care, the age and length of time in care, where children are currently living, the number of children in foster care, residential homes or other settings, the number of unaccompanied asylum-seeking children and placement stability. - 7.
+The report will also provide information about social worker caseloads to reassure the Select Committee that these are manageable and social workers are able to dedicate sufficient time to children, regardless of their level of need. - 8.
 The report will provide information on children who go missing to evidence how we are safeguarding them from harm and risk of exploitation.
-It will also provide information on the population of UASC who are being looked after by Hampshire and how their needs are being met. - 10.
-The report should be read alongside the Virtual School update report and the presentation, to update on the Children in Care Health Assessments in 2022.
-These set the context and outline the current focus to improve the timeliness of children's statutory health assessments and the transformation work to improve the quality and timeliness of the Personal Education Plans. - 11.
-The report also needs to be read alongside the update on the Participation Action plan report presented to the board in March 2023.
+It will also provide information on the population of UASC who are being looked after by Hampshire and how their needs are being met. - 9.
+The report should be read alongside the Virtual School update report (Appendix 1) and the presentation, to update on the Children in Care Health Assessments in 2022 (Appendix 3).
+These set the context and outline the current focus to improve the timeliness of children's statutory health assessments and the transformation work to improve the quality and timeliness of the Personal Education Plans. - 10.
+The report also needs to be read alongside the update on the Participation Action plan report presented to the Corporate Parenting Board in March 2023 (Appendix 2).
 It will detail how children and young people are able to express their views, wishes and feelings and how Children's Services consider this.
-It also includes the work to improve how we are planning to strengthen and show the impact of the voice of the child on service delivery through the Children in Care Councils and Care Experienced Adults Councils. - 12.
-The report will outline the key areas of focus over the next twelve months.
+It also includes the work to improve how we are planning to strengthen and show the impact of the voice of the child on service delivery through the Children in Care Councils and Care Experienced Adults Councils.
+This is an action from our recent Ofsted Focused Visit on children in care referenced in points 11-13 in this section. - 11.
+The report also seeks to draw the attention of the Select Committee to the positive outcome of the recent Ofsted focused visit on children in care in January 2023.
+Following the 2 week long inspection, we received extremely strong feedback from the Inspection team.
+The outcome letter (ofsted.gov.uk) made it clear that things have progressed in Hampshire despite facing the challenges that local authorities across the country have faced Ofsted acknowledged the post-pandemic environment which has included a significant increase in the volume of referrals and some increase in the numbers of looked after children.
+In Hampshire, we have worked hard to keep children safely at home and have seen a 1% increase in children in care (not including Unaccompanied Asylum Seeking Children) compared to increases of 4% in other local authorities.